dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/01-testing-minimal-web-api.md

 }
 ```

-## Manual Testing (for When You Just Want to Click a Button) 🔘
+## skip the tests? hit it with rest client

-Sometimes, you just want to test an API without writing a test case.
-That’s where REST Client in VS Code comes in.
+Not every check needs a test method.
+Sometimes you just want to click.
+The **REST Client** extension in VS Code makes that painless.

 Create a `.http` file like this:

 ```http
 POST {{baseUrl}}/addBook HTTP/1.1